Sorry, you need to enable JavaScript to visit this website.

 Ministerial Inspection Departments

-Several administrations (ministries) have inspection departments or inspection bodies responsible for carrying out inspections or producing assessment studies.
+Several ministries have inspection departments or bodies responsible for carrying out inspections or producing assessment studies.
 In the field of public youth policies, the Minister of National Education and Youth’s “Youth and Sport” inspectors make up a civil service corps in its own right which participates in the implementation and assessment of public policies adopted by ministries.
 It may be required to carry out advisory, study and research missions in the fields of youth, non-formal education, physical and sports activities, collective recreational activities, and associations).
-Since September 2019, it has been merged with three other inspection bodies – the Inspectorate General for National Education (Inspection générale de l’éducation nationale – IGEN), the Inspectorate General for National Education and Research (Inspection générale de l’administration de l’éducation nationale et de la recherche – IGAENR), and the Inspectorate General of Libraries (Inspection générale des bibliothèques - IGB) – to form the General Inspectorate of Education, Sport and Research (Inspection générale de l’éducation, du Sport et de la recherche – IGESR).
+Since September 2019, it has been merged with three other inspection bodies, namely the Inspectorate General for National Education (Inspection générale de l’éducation nationale – IGEN), the Inspectorate General for National Education and Research (Inspection générale de l’administration de l’éducation nationale et de la recherche – IGAENR), and the Inspectorate General of Libraries (Inspection générale des bibliothèques - IGB) – to form the General Inspectorate of Education, Sport and Research (Inspection générale de l’Éducation, du Sport et de la recherche – IGESR).